ronforbes/ronforbes.me/content/about/_index.md

 I play keyboard in a 90s R&B cover band called The Degenerates.
 I produce the band’s tracks.
 I used to play sax.

-I currently live in Venice, California.
+I live in Venice, California.